alenaifuino/dev-notes/README.md

 * **error**: the application has not been able to perform a function
 * **critical**: a serious error, the application is unable to continue running

+The order matters in the list above; *debug* is considered strictly less severe than *info*, and so on.

-Loggers have a threshold where the default is `logging.WARNING` and it it can be changed with `logging.basicConfig(level=logging.INFO)`
+Each level has a corresponding uppercased constant in the library (e.g., `logging.WARNING` for `logging.warning()`) and are used when defining the log level threshold.
+The default is `logging.WARNING` and it it can be changed with `logging.basicConfig(level=logging.INFO)`

 Log level has two different meanings: **severity** of the message or the **threshold** for ignoring a message:
 * `logging.basicConfig(level=logging.INFO)` ignores everything less severe than `logging.INFO`